SKyletoft/cflisp/readme.md

-x | hex | Prints numbers as hex instead c | comments | Disables comments (variable names mostly) p|tree|Prints the parsed tree structure of the program t|type_check| Disables type checking s|print_result|Prints the compiled code to stdout instead of a file a|assemble|Calls qaflisp directly.
+x | hex | Prints numbers as hex instead c | comments | Disables comments (variable names mostly) p|tree|Prints the parsed tree structure of the program P|tree_structless|Prints the parsed tree after structs have been simplified down to native types t|type_check| Disables type checking s|print_result|Prints the compiled code to stdout instead of a file a|assemble|Calls qaflisp directly.
 Requires qaflisp to be on $PATH.
 Probably doesn't work on Windows